 Emil Cioran was born in 1911, the second of three children, in the remote mountain village of Ra˘s¸inari near the city of Sibiu in southern Transylvania, which at that time was still part of the Austro-Hungarian Empire.
 His father, Emilian, was a Romanian Orthodox priest who came from a long line of priests, as did his mother, Elvira.
 He loved his native landscape with its streams, hills, and woods where he ran free with other kids, even telling one interviewer, “I don’t know of anyone with a happier childhood than mine.”

-At other times, when not moved by nostalgia, he called …
+At other times, when not moved by nostalgia, he called it this “cursed and splendid paradise” where …

 Ionesco Was Not a Nationalist December 23, 2010